 Finally, our deliverables would serve as a template project for others to replicate this analysis in a different state.
 QSIDE, the organization behind the JUSTFAIR project, intends to expand the initiative to all 50 states and all levels of courts.
-Our research can not only help bring more transparency to the prosecution system in North Carolina, but help other researchers complete similar work and multiply the impact.
+Our research can not only help bring more transparency to the prosecution system in North Carolina but help other researchers complete similar work and multiply the impact.

 This project intends to expose biases and other faults in the law enforcement system that put groups of people at a disadvantage compared to others.
 The outcome of this study is useful for both the residents and the appointed and elected officials of North Carolina.
-Residents can hold the public officials accountable for the responsibility they are given.
+Residents can hold public officials accountable for the responsibility given.
 Additionally, public officials can help remediate potentially biased behaviors and make better decisions and use of their power.

 Methods